vineyard-bloom/bloom-forms/docs/inputs.md

 [Back to Contents](https://github.com/vineyard-bloom/bloom-forms/blob/master/docs/inputs.md#contents)

 ## RadioGroup
+## and RadioButtonGroup

+Both RadioGroup and RadioButtonGroup are used when there are a variety of options, but only one can be selected at once.
+RadioButtonGroup behaves nearly identically to RadioGroup but has the styling of buttons.

 ### Required Props
 - `name`:
   A string tying the `RadioGroup`'s value to the `formData`.
 Also sets the `name` prop of each element in the group.